frappe/bench/README.md

 $ mkdir installation/sites
 ```

-Optionally, you may also setup an NGINX Proxy for SSL Certificates[^nginx-ssl] with auto-renewal for your Production instance.
+Optionally, you may also setup an [NGINX Proxy for SSL Certificates](https://github.com/evertramos/docker-compose-letsencrypt-nginx-proxy-companion) with auto-renewal for your Production instance.
 We recommend this for instances being accessed over the internet.
-For this to work, the DNS needs to be configured correctly so that LetsEncrypt[^letsencrypt] can verify the domain.
+For this to work, the DNS needs to be configured correctly so that [LetsEncrypt](https://letsencrypt.org) can verify the domain.
 To setup the proxy, run the following commands:

 ```sh
 $ git clone https://github.com/evertramos/docker-compose-letsencrypt-nginx-proxy-companion.git